av1choudharyy/ws-handler/README.md

 ### Set App Name, ID Array and URL

-The app name is sent during the creation of the connection and the idArray is used to send the list of attached entities to the same connection.
+The entity name is sent during the creation of the connection and the idArray is used to send the list of attached entities to the same connection.
 The URL is the endpoint url of the server.

 ```
-const AppName = "appName"
+const entityName = "entityName"
 const [idArray,setIdArry] = React.useState([])
 const URL = url
 ```